wusatosi/tt-metal/ttnn_op_perf_models/README.md

 - Model parameters to be stored on github
   - For models with few parameters, this may be directly in code
   - For models with many parameters, it will be up to the model to serialize/deserialize the parameters as desired
-- No linking to `ttnn` or `tt-metal`.
-Model API will be callable from outside the compiler

 ## `OP_PERF_MODELS_MANAGER`
 An RAII resource manager.
 The manager creates and maintains a mapping, `m_models`, of op -> version -> `OP_PERF_MODEL` object.